unidoc/unipdf-examples/templates/concert-ticket/README.md

 Sample concert ticket
 ======================

-This example shows how to create a concert ticket using creator templates. preview of the generated pdf file
+This example showcases the usage of creator templates by creating concert ticket.
 ![screenshot-preview](./templates/res/screenshot.png)